 Senate votes to block California’s rule banning the sale of new gas-powered cars by 2035

-WASHINGTON (AP) — The Senate voted on Thursday to block California’s first-in-the nation rule banning the sale of new gas-powered cars by 2035, acting to kill the nation’s most aggressive effort to transition toward electric vehicles as President Donald Trump’s administration has doubled down on fossil fuels.
+WASHINGTON (AP) — The Senate voted on Thursday to block California’s first-in-the nation rule banning the sale of new gas-powered cars by 2035, moving to kill the country’s most aggressive effort to transition toward electric vehicles as President Donald Trump’s administration has doubled down on fossil fuels.

-The resolution approved by the Senate goes to the White House, where Trump is expected to sign it, along with two other measures blocking California’s rules that the Senate is poised to pass.
-The House approved the three resolutions earlier this month.
+The measure overturning the rule now goes to the White House, where Trump is expected to sign it, along with two other resolutions that would block California rules curbing tailpipe emissions in certain vehicles and smog-forming nitrogen oxide pollution from trucks.
+All three measures were approved by the Senate on Thursday and by the House earlier this month.

-The GOP effort to kill the rules could have a profound impact on California’s longtime efforts to curb air pollution.
-The push comes after Senate Republicans established a new exception to the filibuster on Wednesday to allow them to weigh in on the issue.
+California Gov. Gavin Newsom, a Democrat, and state air regulators say that what Congress is doing is illegal and they will sue to keep the rules in place.

-California makes up roughly 11% of the U.S. car market, giving it significant power to shape purchasing trends.
-Vehicles are one of the largest sources of planet-warming emissions.
+“This is not about electric vehicles,” Newsom said at a news conference while the Senate was still voting on the measures.
+“This is about polluters being able to pollute more.”

-California Gov. Gavin Newsom and state air regulators say that what Congress is doing is illegal and they will likely sue to keep the rules in place.
+California Attorney General Rob Bonta said the state plans to sue over the way that Republicans passed the measures blocking the emissions rules.
+Senate Republicans established a narrow exception to the filibuster Wednesday to clear the way for the votes.

 Republicans say the phaseout of gas-powered cars, along with other waivers that California has obtained from the EPA, is costly for consumers and manufacturers, puts pressure on the nation’s energy grid and has become a de facto nationwide electric vehicle mandate.